niceyeti/tabular/readme.txt

     *

     "Given this ele id, 1) replace existing 2) update its attributes"
+2) Further abstraction: server side virtual domming.
+On the server, maintain the current dom string (or model).
+When updates occur, 'parse the diff', either by straight string diff or via a model of the dom.
+The output of this diff (a formal language) is a set of operations (deltas) to push to the client.
+Something like this seems interesting, however one might alter the details.
+The gist is that you would have a fully generic dom description, and deltas could be parsed out and sent to the client to alter only those parts of the dom.

 The core question is when X changes on the server, what ele should be updated and how should it be updated?